zippleer/msu-cse491-2013/day5.rst

 Pre Survey
 ~~~~~~~~~~~~
-If you finish the in-class project, please take this 'pre-survey <https://docs.google.com/spreadsheet/viewform?formkey=dEg0LUVQMV82QjV2WGJfRzhHb2xBbHc6MQ#gid=0>' about your experience with topics we will be studying in the course.
+If you finish the in-class project, please take this `pre-survey <https://docs.google.com/spreadsheet/viewform?formkey=dEg0LUVQMV82QjV2WGJfRzhHb2xBbHc6MQ#gid=0>`__ about your experience with topics we will be studying in the course.

 Minute Cards
 ~~~~~~~~~~~~